Shared inbox startup Front raises $59 million round led by other tech CEOs – TechCrunch

 Front is raising a $59 million Series C funding round.
 Interestingly, the startup hasn’t raised with a traditional VC firm leading the round.
 A handful of super business angels are investing directly in the productivity startup and leading the round.

 Business angels include Atlassian co-founder and co-CEO Mike Cannon-Brookes, Atlassian President Jay Simons, Okta co-founder and COO Frederic Kerrest, Qualtrics co-founders Ryan Smith and Jared Smith and Zoom CEO Eric Yuan.
-Existing investors including Sequoia Capital, Initialized Capital and Anthos Capital are participating in this round as well.
+Existing investors Sequoia Capital, Initialized Capital and Anthos Capital are participating in this round, as well.

 While Front doesn’t share its valuation, the company says that the valuation has quadrupled compared to the previous funding round.
 Annual recurring venue has also quadrupled over the same period.